The Roots for Churches podcast

 Roots for Churches is an ecumenical partnership of the Methodist Church, the Church of England, the United Reformed Church, the Sunday School Council of Wales, Churches Together in Britain and Ireland, and Christian Education.

-The Roots staff team regularly gather together theologians and practitioners from around the UK to prayerfully consider scripture and write the resources you use each week.
+The Roots team regularly gather theologians and practitioners from around the UK to prayerfully consider Scripture and write the resources you use each week.
 We publish seasonal and weekly lectionary-based resources to support worship and learning for all ages.

-Our Managing Director, Melanie Cave, is the host of our podcast, introducing our writers and inviting you into the behind the scenes conversations that go into producing our resources.
+Our Managing Director, Melanie Cave, is the host of our podcast, introducing some of our writers and inviting you into the behind the scenes conversations that go into producing our resources.

 Find out more at www.rootsforchurches.com